On this page:

 Cholangiography can be performed in the following ways:

 Endoscopic retrograde cholangiopancreatography (ERCP).
 ERCP uses an endoscope—a long, flexible, lighted tube—that goes down the mouth, beyond the stomach, and into the duodenum to reach an area in the digestive tract where dye can be injected into the bile ducts.
 X rays are taken when the dye is injected.
 ERCP also can be used to take a tissue sample or to treat blocked ducts.
-More information about ERCP is in the National Digestive Diseases Information Clearinghouse's fact sheet ERCP (Endoscopic Retrograde Cholangiopancreatography).
+More information about ERCP is provided in the NIDDK health topic, ERCP (Endoscopic Retrograde Cholangiopancreatography).

 Percutaneous transhepatic cholangiography.
 This procedure involves inserting a needle through the skin and placing a thin tube into a duct in the liver.
 Dye is injected through the tube and x rays are taken.